-Unfortunately the hard drive in the Xbox was one of the more expensive components of the Xbox, and this was one of the reasons the Xbox never made any profit for Microsoft.
+The hard drive in the Xbox was one of the more expensive components of the Xbox, and this was one of the reasons the Xbox never made any profit for Microsoft.
 This had to be addressed with its successor, With this in mind the 360 would be designed over two storage options:

 A basic version that would mirror the storage options of the PlayStation 2/GameCube, where there would be no internal user storage, but an external memory unit would be used instead.
 The user would still have the option to add a hard drive should they run out of space on the memory unit.

-An premium version that had a internal (or sideloaded) hard drive that brought all the benefits of the hard drive in the original Xbox.
+A premium version that had an internal (or sideloaded) hard drive that brought all the benefits of the hard drive in the original Xbox.

-Giving the end user choice may have been a good idea in hindsight, however there were issues and limitations that followed for both the end-user and the game developers, which will be discussed later.
+Giving the end-user choice may have been a good idea in hindsight, but there were issues and limitations that followed for both the end-user and the game developers, which will be discussed later.

-Xbox Memory Unit: Offered from 2005 – 2010 and was the primary storage option for the initial core and arcade consoles, available in capacities up to 512GB, designed to be plugged into the front of the 360 and internally use USB, like the original Xbox memory unit.
-These are not directly compatible with the 360 S models since they lack the ports, however thirds party adapters are available that allow these old memory units to be uses on the S models.
+Xbox Memory Unit: Offered from 2005 – 2010 and was the primary storage option for the initial core and arcade consoles, available in capacities up to 512Mb and designed to be plugged into the front of the 360.
+Internally uses USB like the original Xbox memory unit.
+These are not directly compatible with the 360 S models since they lack the ports, third-party adapters are available that allow these old memory units to be used on the S models.
 Datel are one such provider.

-For the early 360 models without a hard drive, the NXE made these memory units mandatory, since portions of the dashboard are stored on this memory unit since it exceeds the capacity of the onboard flash.
+For the early 360 models without a hard drive, the NXE made these memory units mandatory, since portions of the dashboard are now stored on this memory unit since it exceeds the capacity of the onboard flash.
 The hard drive-equipped models will simply store this on the drive itself.

 USB Mass Storage: This option was introduced around 2010, before the launch of the S consoles.
-You can connect a USB memory stick or an external hard drive and use it as additional storage for game saves, DLC or for games themselves (both downloaded and installed of the DVD).
-Ideally you were limited to 4GB of storage, this was later increased to 16GB, then 32GB and then to 2TB following the release of the Xbox One.
+You can connect a USB memory stick or an external hard drive and use it as additional storage for game saves, DLC or for games themselves (both downloaded and installed from the DVD disc).
+When first introduced you were limited to 4GB of storage, this was later increased to 16GB, then 32GB and then to 2TB following the release of the Xbox One.